pingcap/docs/tidb-cloud/scale-tidb-cluster.md

 ## Increase the vCPU size

-When a cluster is running, you cannot increase its vCPU size of each node.
+When a cluster is running, you cannot increase its vCPU size.
 To make such change, take either of the following methods:

 - Method 1: Increase the vCPU size through backup and restore